pavel-maltsev/IBM-Cloud-Pak-for-Data/Data Lineage/Lab1_data_lineage_ETL_Postgres_0_pre-work.md

 Before starting the lab excersise please prepare 2 RDBMS data sources.
 Here we are to use the Postgres available databases deployed outside of CP4D cluster but to which CP4D cluster is able natively connect to.

 If you utilise your own CP4D cluster from IBM Techzone, you may request the empty VM from the same datacenter to deploy your own server with [Postgres using the instructions](https://github.com/pavel-maltsev/Databases/tree/main/PostgreSQL).
-Otherwise use any environment you own which can be reached from your CP4D cluster.
+Otherwise, use any environment you own, which can be reached from your CP4D cluster.

 > [!NOTE]
 > If you are using thess lab instructions as a part of the guided enablement, you should be given the credentials for PostgreSQL databases by your instructor.